 3. Have respect for athletes and your fellow coaches alike.
 Do not place either in positions of torn loyalties.

-6. Recruit only for your own program and based off the merits of your program and accomplishments only.
+5. Recruit only for your own program and based on the merits of your program and accomplishments only.
 Don't degrade opposing coaches or programs.
-Cross recruiting is strictly prohibited.

-8. Have respect for fellow coaches and their programs, always show professionalism and follow the rules of Basketball Manitoba.
+6. Have respect for your fellow coaches and their programs, always show professionalism and follow the rules of Basketball Manitoba.
 Interact with coaches, parents, players and administrators in the same fashion that you would want to be treated yourself.

 QUESTIONS?